dafang/dotfiles/README.md

 The [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) is leverage the [zgen](https://github.com/tarjoilija/zgen) to manage the zsh plugins.
 No need to install `zgen` as our dotfiles contains the zgen executor bin file.

+Each time if you updated the `.dotfiles/shell/oh-my-zsh/zshrc` file, you need to run `zgen reset` then `zgen save`.

 ## Clone my dotfiles

 ```